All you need to know to plan the perfect vacation in Ireland with kids: practical tips and advice from an Ireland resident and mum of 2

 A is for Accommodation

 Family accommodation in Ireland is easy to find and comes in many forms.
-Many hotels offer family packages and family activities are available during school holidays.

 If you are looking for simpler but more atmospheric accommodation for your vacation in Ireland with kids, a great option for families are B&B and farm stays.
 You can check many here: just type ‘Ireland in the destination fields for a great selection’.

-If you want to mix comfort and contact with nature, Ireland also has some gorgeous glamping options that are family friendly.
+If you want to mix comfort and contact with nature, Ireland also has some gorgeous glamping options that are family-friendly.
 You can find some of the coolest on offer here:just make sure you book early: they are very popular!

 Where to stay in Ireland with kids?
 We are fond of B&B and rural hotels.
 This one the gorgeous Brooklodge in Co Wicklow